Itō Hirobumi: Second and third premierships (1892–1896, 1898)

 Itō remained a powerful figure even out of the Prime Minister's office, primarily through his leadership of the Privy Council.
 His influence was shaped by the deepening split within the oligarchy between his own "civil" faction and the "military" faction led by Yamagata Aritomo.
 The first session of the National Diet was held in November 1890.
 In August 1892, Itō formed his second cabinet, serving as prime minister until August 1896.
 His ideas had by then begun to diverge from those of his fellow oligarchs; while most still adhered to a strict policy of transcendental cabinets, Itō had reluctantly come to accept the necessity of establishing a government party.
 He had recommended this in a memorial to the Emperor as early as January 1892, but Yamagata and the other elder statesmen vetoed the idea, viewing it as a step towards British-style party cabinets.

 This period was marked by the outbreak of the First Sino-Japanese War (1894–1895).
 Following Japan's victory, Itō was involved in the negotiations for the Treaty of Shimonoseki in 1895.
 His handling of the Diet during this premiership was characterized by pragmatic compromise.
 In the 1893 budget crisis, he defused an attack on the government by having the Emperor issue a rescript that called for fiscal responsibility from both the government (by contributing from imperial household funds for naval expansion and requiring officials to contribute a tenth of their salaries) and the Diet, a move that allowed both sides to save face.
 He twice dissolved the Diet (the fifth and sixth sessions) largely to demonstrate to foreign powers that his government was in firm control of anti-foreign elements, thereby smoothing the path for the crucial revision of the unequal treaties.

 Itō formed his third cabinet in January 1898, aiming to secure the support of both the opposition Jiyūtō (Liberal) and Shimpotō (Progressive) parties, but failed to gain either.
 During this brief premiership, he expressed his intention to found a political party.
 However, facing difficulties in managing the government, opposition from figures like Yamagata to his party plans, and a failure to secure support from key industrialists, Itō dissolved the House of Representatives in June 1898.
 Later that month, with the merger of the Jiyūtō and Shimpōtō parties into the Kenseitō, Itō resigned as prime minister.
-In a masterful political maneuver that outflanked Yamagata, he recommended that Ōkuma Shigenobu and Itagaki Taisuke form Japan's first party cabinet, thereby setting a precedent for party-based government that he would later capitalize on himself.
+In a political maneuver that outflanked Yamagata, he recommended that Ōkuma Shigenobu and Itagaki Taisuke form Japan's first party cabinet, thereby setting a precedent for party-based government that he would later capitalize on himself.